kaiwan/cquats/README.md

 documented [in a Google sheet](http://bit.ly/CQuATS) [1]. *Please do refer to this sheet for details on which tools exactly are covered, and the current status.*

+Note:
+The githib page has a Wiki section; it currently contains the 'TODO' file (moved out of the code & into the wiki).

 ## Using CQuATS in 3 Simple Steps

  - **Step 1.**